Quick Summary

 Kundavai Vanathi’s amiability and wittiness caught the king’s eye.
 She was an emotionally strong woman and supported her husband relentlessly.
 Much of her timid thoughtfulness could be seen in her son.

-On the other hand, Raja Raja Chola’s wife, Kundavai, played a direct role in the success of the Cholas.
+On the other hand, Raja Rajendra Chola’s wife, Kundavai, played a direct role in the Cholas’ success.
 Even in those times, she was a straightforward feminist.
-Vanathi outperformed herself in strategies and her duties.
-She single-handedly managed the kingdom whilst the kings were out on the field.
-Hers was the brain behind the unique tactics of Raja Rajendra Chola.
+Vanathi outperformed herself in strategies and duties.
+She single-handedly managed the kingdom while the kings were out on the field.
+Hers was the brain behind Raja Rajendra Chola’s unique tactics.
 She contributed to the Chola Dynasty beyond being just the wife and mother of two of the greatest Chola Kings.

 In the annals of South Asian history, the name Rajendra Chola, also known as Raja Rajendra Chola, resonates with power and grandeur.
 As the illustrious emperor of the Chola dynasty, King Rajendra Chola’s reign marked a golden era for the empire, with significant advancements in art, architecture, and administration.
 But every reign has its end, and so did the reign of Rajendra Cholan.

-The Chola dynasty came to an end in 1279, when King Maravarman Kulasekara Pandyan I defeated the last Chola king, Rajendra Chola III, and established Pandya rule.
-This marked the end of the Chola dynasty, one of the longest-ruling dynasties in the world.
+The Chola dynasty ended in 1279, when King Maravarman Kulasekara Pandyan I defeated the last Chola king, Rajendra Chola III, and established Pandya rule.
+This marked the end of one of the longest-ruling dynasties in the world.

-While Rajendra Chola I had a successful reign, it was Rajendra Chola III who faced defeat, marking the end of the Chola dynasty.
+While Rajendra Chola I had a successful reign, Rajendra Chola III faced defeat, marking the end of the Chola dynasty.

 The father of Rajendra Chola I was Rajaraja Chola I. He was another great Chola emperor who laid the foundation for Rajendra Chola’s future conquests.